Students and Parents/Carers

 - How can I find out about possible future options?

 We run a comprehensive programme of support from Y7 to Y13 for Careers.
 While it is not taught as a discrete subject, it is embedded across many aspects of school life.
-For example, the tutor programme includes a weekly Careers session which will include sessions following the STEP programme, time on Unifrog to research career options and track experiences, working towards developing careers skills through the PiXL Edge programme and interacting with updated labour market information (LMI).
-Students study units of work related to careers in PSHE lessons as part of their ‘Living in the World’ topics, and there is a weekly ‘Job of the Week’ advertised, termly Careers Weeks which focus on linking curriculum areas to careers and hearing from Employers, and a section within the weekly student bulletin called ‘Careers Corner’ advertising opportunities from employers, educational establishments and providers regarding talks, work experience opportunities or career-related events.
+For example, the tutor programme includes Careers sessions which will include sessions following the STEP programme, time on Unifrog to research career options and track experiences, working towards developing careers skills through the PiXL Edge programme and interacting with updated labour market information (LMI).
+Students study units of work related to careers in PSHE lessons as part of their ‘Living in the World’ topics, and there is a weekly ‘Job of the Week’ advertised, termly Careers Weeks which focus on linking curriculum areas to careers and hearing from Employers, local College providers and Universities, and a section within the weekly student bulletin called ‘Careers Corner’ advertising opportunities from employers, educational establishments and providers regarding talks, work experience opportunities or career-related events.
 We also run off-timetable Careers and Enterprise days.

 One of the things that you will find helpful is understanding the current trends in the local labour market.
 Labour Market Information (LMI) shows you the types of employment opportunities existing in our area and which sectors are growing.
 We will look at this each year as part of your Careers provision, but if you wish to find out more, please go to https://www.tvbintelligence.co.uk/people.
 Parents and carers are encouraged to access and use information about labour markets and future study options to help their children.